50+ Free & Fun Things to do with Friends at Home

 - Learn a new skill or hobby for free from videos on YouTube.
 There are so many tutorials on YouTube – from woodworking to playing the guitar to learning how to knit.

 - Learn a new language.
 Find free resources through the Internet or your local library.

 - Give (or ask for) a massage.
-Break out the relaxing music, get comfy, and take turns giving shoulder, neck or foot massages.
+Turn on some relaxing music, get comfy, and take turns giving shoulder, neck or foot massages.

 - Have a coffee date at home.
 Bust out your fancy sugar and creamer and those awesome cookies you hoard in the cupboard, and have a coffee date.
 It’s the perfect time to chat and reconnect.